 Session Initiation Protocol is an application layer protocol for establishing, modifying and terminating VoIP sessions over network.
 SIP message contains parameters about session description such that participants can negotiate parameters for communication.
 SIP is a reliable protocol and it can run over TCP or UDP.
 SIP uses SDP as data payload to exchange parameters between hosts.
-SIP is capable of locating users, these users are identified by their IP addresses.
-SIP can also find out if user is willing to participate.
+It is capable of locating users, which are identified by their IP addresses, as well as finding out if user is willing to participate.

 The connection establishment in SIP takes place by sending “invite” message to a host with IP address and options.
 The host in return sends “acknowledgement” to allow communication.
 To terminate the connection “bye” message is used.
 To each of these message a corresponding function is associated, which is executed by the endpoint entity like a User Agent.
 These communications can be classified as “request” and “response” type which are very similar to HTTP.
 SIP Transactions maintain internal state and timers for delivery of message reliably.